waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Hallucination:** I have repeatedly attempted to call a tool (`select_battle_option`) that I hallucinated into existence.
 I must be more rigorous in verifying a tool's existence in the provided list before attempting to call it.
 (Self-correction from Turn 166978)
 - **`get_next_pokemon_press` Tool Idea:** Create a tool similar to `move_selector` that calculates the button presses needed to navigate the party menu from a current Pokémon to a target Pokémon.
 - **Gengar AI (Hypnosis Priority):** The Gengar in Seafoam Islands B4F prioritizes using Hypnosis on any active, non-sleeping Pokémon, even if it has a type immunity to Gengar's STAB moves.
 It will then follow up with Dream Eater.
 This is its core strategy.
-- `interrupt_handler_navigator` Tool Idea: Create a tool that takes a final destination, generates a path, and automatically handles interruptions like wild battles by re-pathing to the destination once the interruption is resolved.
-- **Exit Warp Anomaly (B4F):** The exit warp to Route 20 at (21, 18) is non-functional.
+- **Exit Warp Anomaly (B4F - Verified):** The exit warp to Route 20 at (21, 18) is non-functional.
 All attempts to activate it via standard movement (Up, Down, Left, Right) or interaction (A) have failed.
-The warp is currently considered impassable.
-Must find an alternate exit.
+This confirms that some warps may be impassable despite appearing normal.
+I have marked this specific warp with a '🚫' on the map.